 About the Committee

-The Committee on Curricula shall consist of six elected Faculty members, four undergraduate student members, and the following ex officiis, nonvoting members: the Dean for Undergraduate Education, the Registrar, and one member designated by the Dean for Undergraduate Education, and the Chair of the Committee on the Undergraduate Program.
+The Committee on Curricula shall consist of six elected Faculty members, four undergraduate student members, and the following ex officio, nonvoting members: the Vice Chancellor (or designee), the Registrar, one member designated by the Vice Chancellor, and the Chair of the Committee on the Undergraduate Program.

 - The Committee shall interpret and implement undergraduate educational policy as approved by the Faculty.

 - The Committee shall act with power on proposals for subjects which may be used to satisfy the Restricted Electives in Science and Technology Requirement and Laboratory Requirement within the General Institute Requirements and shall report such actions to the Faculty.
 Only subjects with prerequisites such that the subjects can be taken by freshmen or sophomores are eligible for this purpose; except that the Committee is authorized to specify other subjects which may be used to satisfy the Laboratory Requirement.
 Approved Laboratory subjects shall emphasize as much as possible work of project type or laboratory technique which follows approaches used by professionals in the field.

 - Committee shall act with power for the Faculty on requests from individual students for exceptions to the General Institute Requirements.